-Continuous data are generally characterized data generated from as a series of discrete in situ samples taken at frequent, regular intervals at the same location over time.
-Generally, these data are collected using a continuous logging meter taking measurements in regular time increments from once every second up to once an hour.
+Continuous data are generally characterized as data generated from a series of discrete in situ samples taken at frequent, regular intervals at the same location over time.
+Typically, these data are collected using a continuous logging meter taking measurements in regular time increments such as from once a second to once an hour.
 Water quality parameters typical of this collection are pH, dissolved oxygen, and temperature.

-For assessment purposes, ADEQ considers two types of continuous data: long-term and short-term.
-Long-term continuous data spans long time periods, from several weeks to years.
-USGS gages can yield long-term continuous monitoring data.
+For assessment purposes, DEQ considers two types of continuous data: long-term and short-term.
+Long-term continuous data spans long time periods, from weeks to years.
 Long-term continuous data are typically collected at minute to hourly intervals.
-Long-term continuous data taken in less than hourly readings (example: data recorded every fifteen minutes) will be calcualted into an hourly average reading.
-Short-term continuous data spans a much shorter time frame, typically a 72-96 hour period.
+Short-term continuous data spans a shorter time frame, typically a 72-96 hour period.
 These time periods target diurnal shifts in certain water quality parameters and readings are typically collected every few seconds or minutes.